Is there wifi/phone reception?

 What are the camping facilities like?

 The camping area is marked ‘playing field’ in the map below, a large, expanse that allows plenty of space to spread out.
 This part of Bornhoffen is not able to be accessed by vehicle so your gear will need to be carried to this area.
-You will be able to use the showers and toilets in the Wagawn Pavilion, however port-a-loo’s are going to be provided so you have access to a toilet that is accessible for those midnight trips.
+You will be able to use the showers and toilets in the Wagawn area, however port-a-loo’s will be provided so you have access to a toilet that is accessible for those midnight trips.
 Please be mindful that this is not generally a campsite and has been allocated by special arrangement with Bornhoffen.
 To repay their kindness, please keep the area clean and ensure you take all tent pegs home with you, as abandoned tent pegs can become missiles when run over by a lawn mower after the forum.